-You must be able to undertake teaching practice as part of this course.
-This can be in the school where you already work, or another educational institution.
+You must be able to undertake two teaching experiences as part of this course.
+This can be a setting where you already work or another Early Years setting.

-5. If English is not your first language you need to send proof of IELTS level 6.5 or equivalent.
+3. If English isn't your first language, you need to send proof of IELTS level 6.5 or equivalent.
 Applicants whose first language is not English must achieve a minimum IELTS band score of 6.5, with 6.5 in writing, and no less than 6 in Reading and Speaking and Listening.

-Without these documents we will be unable to offer you a place on the course.
+Without these documents, we'll be unable to offer you a place on the course.

 This information was correct at the time of publication.

-The theory and practical elements of the course will help you gain greater satisfaction from your involvement in Early Years.
-With up-to-date knowledge and expertise in child development, early years curriculum and pedagogy you will be in a strong position to make effective applications for teaching jobs and promoted posts.
+The theory and practical elements of the course will help you gain greater satisfaction from your involvement in early years.
+With up to date knowledge and expertise in child development, early years curriculum and pedagogy you will be in a strong position to make effective applications for jobs as an early years teacher and promoted posts.

-Please note that this course does not award Qualified Teacher Status (QTS), which you need to teach in any state-maintained school in England or Wales.
+Please note that this course does not award Qualified Teacher Status (QTS) or Early Years Teacher Status (EYTS), which you need to teach in any state-maintained school in England or Wales.

-From our previous cohorts successful graduates have moved to enhanced job roles, both within and out-with their existing workplace settings.
-Successful graduates from this programme have used their Masters level credits to gain entry to and accelerate their progress on Masters degree programmes both at the University of Sunderland and other international universities.
+From our previous cohorts, successful graduates have moved to enhanced job roles, both within and out of their existing workplace settings.
+Successful graduates from this course have used their master's level credits to gain entry to and accelerate their progress on master's degrees both at the University of Sunderland and other international universities.